The Charles Joyner Institute for Gullah and African Diaspora Studies

 The Charles Joyner Institute is comprised of experiential learning projects, special events, and a minor in African Diaspora Studies.

-In March 2019, the Joyner Institute will host the first annual conference on Gullah Geechee and African Diaspora Studies, and will also hold the second annual conference on March 4-7, 2020 at Coastal Carolina University.
+In March 2019, the Joyner Institute hosted the first annual conference on Gullah Geechee and African Diaspora Studies, and will also hold the second annual conference on March 4-7, 2020 at Coastal Carolina University.

 Explore the Joyner Institute